oconnor0/BeaconRoad/CoreRules.md

 ## Powers List

 * Assist
-    * Cost: React, Stress 1.
+    * Cost: Act or React, Stress 1.
     * Trigger: An ally Acts.
     * Target: 1 allied creature you can see.
     * Effect: Describe how you aid them.
 If plausible, they gain Advantage on their roll and may reroll, taking the second roll, if they dislike the first result.